jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Compact encoding {#encoding}

-This is about better encoding methods, such as using binary instead of text.
+This is about considering the effects encoding methods on sustainability, such as the use of binary encodings instead of text.

 ### Motivation